By Jeff Cottrill

 Another innovation that Roberts mentions is fall-arrest equipment that allows workers to rescue themselves independently.
 “In the past, the individual worker would fall and ultimately be suspended in air waiting for a trained professional to come and perform a rescue.
 So that’s definitely changed in the industry,” he notes, “more products to allow for the individual to ultimately rescue themselves or for not-highly-trained individuals to perform rescue.”
 3M’s Personal Rescue Device, which has a release cord that lets a dangling worker lower himself or herself to the ground slowly, is a prime example.

-In December, the Ontario Ministry of Labour announced that the province would adopt a new training standard for working at heights in the construction sector – including training for proper use of fall-arrest gear.
-The new Working at Heights Training Program Standard goes into effect on April 1.
+In 2015, the Ontario Ministry of Labour announced that the province would adopt a new training standard for working at heights in the construction sector – including training for proper use of fall-arrest gear.
+The new Working at Heights Training Program Standard went into effect on April 1 of that year.

 Roberts is optimistic that the new standard will help.
 “It’s definitely a need for the Ontario workforce,” he says.
 “Setting a certain standard or regulation on the quality of training is obviously a bonus.”
 At the same time, he cautions, improved training will be effective only if it goes beyond instruction.
 “Are those workers taking what they’ve learned in a classroom setting and tying it to their everyday workplace?
 If they’re doing that and it’s being properly enforced and taught in the field, then yes, we should see some decreases on the statistics.”